How to choose a corporate travel agency for a small business

 With that being said, let’s look into a collection of travel management companies that combine the knowledge of a travel agency, with the ease of a travel booking tool.
 Get ready to level up your company travel processes, and make the most of your travel budget.

 With the world's most extensive inventory and a wide array of integrations, TravelPerk offers businesses a comprehensive corporate travel management system.
-As well as benefitting from the best rates in the travel industry, business travellers have access to real-time security notification and can speak to a human agent in just 15 seconds, 24/7, 365 days a year.
+As well as benefitting from the best rates in the travel industry, business travellers have access to real-time security notification and can speak to a human agent 24/7, 365 days a year, while enjoying a target 15-second response time.

 Key features of TravelPerk